defold/defold.github.io/manuals/editor-styling.md

 ---
 brief: You can modify the colors, typography and other visual aspects of the editor using a custom stylesheet.
 github: https://github.com/defold/doc
 language: en
 layout: manual
 title: Editor styling
-toc: '["Editor styling","Changing color","Changing fonts"]'
+toc:
+- Editor styling
+- Changing color
+- Changing fonts
 ---

 # Editor styling